 - Pulmonary rehabilitation is an exercise designed to strengthen breathing muscles and other muscles.
 It can be very effective, though many people with lung cancer find it hard to tolerate. - Low dose opioids can help reduce the disturbing feeling of not being able to catch a breath.
-When used for this, drugs are given at very low doses compared to treating pain. - You only need a fan in one simple method for relieving shortness of breath.
-Direct the air toward the person's face.
+When used for this, drugs are given at very low doses compared to treating pain. - One simple method for relieving shortness of breath is a fan.
+Direct the air toward the person's face if that is comfortable.
 There are receptors on the human face that sense air movement and send signals to the brain to reduce the sensation of 'air hunger'. - Some people with lung cancer will need to use oxygen to manage their shortness of breath.
 Suggest that the person with cancer talk over this option with the health care team.
+If oxygen is required, encourage the person with cancer to use the oxygen.
+If oxygen saturation measurements remain below 88% for prolonged periods, other complications can result.